-- f.
-Exposed conduit is prohibited unless concealment of the conduit is not physically possible or is considered integral to the design intent.
-Contact the Authority in the design stage for prior approval.
-If approved, the conduit or wire mold must be painted to match the mounting surface. - g.
-Family projects shall have tamperproof receptacles in all rooms except for utility rooms and garage.
-In rehabilitation projects receptacles shall be replaced where technically feasible. - 4.4.4 LIGHTING: Exterior lighting shall be provided by LED fixtures which meet energy code requirements for lighting power densities and efficiencies.
+4.4.4 LIGHTING: Exterior lighting shall be provided by LED fixtures which meet energy code requirements for lighting power densities and efficiencies.
 The lighting design shall minimize light trespass and glare from selected fixtures both off properties and into residential units.

-Interior lighting shall be provided by LED fixtures which meet energy code requirements for lighting power densities and efficiencies.
+Interior lighting shall be provided by LED fuctures which meet energy code requirements for lighting power densities and efficiencies.
 The lighting design shall meet the Illuminating Engineering Society's (IES) recommended foot-candle levels.

-- 4.4.5 FIRE PROTECTION: Fire protection systems, if required by code, must be properly priced to include all equipment and accessories required for a fully operational system for the building.
-This value shall be represented on the CSS submitted for review prior to Initial Closing of the project. - a.
+4.4.5 FIRE PROTECTION: Fire protection systems, if required by code, must be properly priced to include all equipment and accessories required for a fully operational system for the building.
+This value shall be represented on the CSS submitted for review prior to Initial Closing of the project.

+a.
 The price of the system included in the CSS must meet all applicable code requirements.
-Change orders requiring additional expenses related to the fire protection system, if as a result of code compliance after Initial Closing, will be classified as errors and omissions. - Exposed piping of fire protection systems is prohibited unless concealment is not physically possible.
+Change orders requiring additional expenses related to the fire protection system, if as a result of code compliance after Initial Closing, will be classified as errors and omissions b.
+Exposed piping of fire protection systems is prohibited unless concealment is not physically possible.
 Contact the Authority in the design stage for prior approval.
-If approved, the pipe must be painted to match the mounting surface. - 4.4.5 SECURITY: Security components to include the following: camera system, alarm systems, and access control systems. - 4.4.6 COMMUNICATION: Common areas and units to include access to high-speed internet either through wireless service or a hard-wired connection.
+If approved, the pipe must be painted to match the mounting surface.